-The Didier Aaron Gallery in New York presents “Connect”, an exhibition of 35 paintings by one of my favorite contemporary artists, Nigel Van Wieck.
+The Didier Aaron Gallery in New York presents “Connect”, New Work by Nigel Van Wieck, an exhibition of 35 paintings by one of my favorite contemporary artists.

 Van Wieck, often considered Hopper-esque for his depiction of isolated subjects in desolate urban landscapes and his manipulation of light and shadow, considers his work to be a snapshot of American life.